jundalisay/superb/content/en/research/spinoza/simple-ethics/part-5/_index.md

-+++
+---
-title=  "Part 5: The Power of the Understanding or of Human Freedom" image=  "/covers/ethics.jpg" description= "Spinoza explains human Understanding"
+title: "The Power of the Understanding or of Human Freedom"

-+++
+heading: "Part 5"
+image: "/covers/ethics.jpg"
+description: "Spinoza explains human Understanding"
+author: Spinoza
+weight: 10
+---